isomerpages/isomerpages-govtech/media/technews/_posts/2018-10-23-the-crUX-of-the-matter-a-pleasant-user-experience.md

 ---
-layout: post
-title: "The crUX of the matter—a pleasant user experience"
+title: 'The crUX of the matter—a pleasant user experience'
-permalink: "/media/technews/the-crUX-of-the-matter-a-pleasant-user-experience"
+permalink: /media/technews/the-crUX-of-the-matter-a-pleasant-user-experience
 category: technews
-image: "/images/technews/the-crUX-of-the-matter-a-pleasant-user-experience-part-1.png"
+image: /images/technews/the-crUX-of-the-matter-a-pleasant-user-experience-part-1.png

 ---

 ![The crUX of the matter a pleasant user experience](/images/technews/the-crUX-of-the-matter-a-pleasant-user-experience-part-1.png)